jgilfelt/android-mapviewballoons/README.markdown

 Implementation
 --------------

-As of version 1.1, android-mapviewballoons is an Android Library project.
+This project is implemented as an Android Library project.
 Refer to **Referencing a library project** in [this document](http://developer.android.com/guide/developing/projects/projects-eclipse.html#ReferencingLibraryProject) for instructions on how to include it in your own Android project.
 Ensure you have the latest Android SDK, tools and Eclipse plugin installed.

 To install the library and sample project in Eclipse: